 Times have changed.
 Gone were the days when teachers deliver the same old lectures day after day.
-Now, everyone expects teachers to integrate technology in the classroom.
+Now, everyone expects teachers to integrate engaging, educational and fun classroom activities using technology.
 Why not, technology has become the best learning tool in the classroom making more students engaged in the lesson, improving collaboration and making learning more fun!

 Here are some ideas for leveraging technology to kick those lessons up a notch!

 Let your students create their very own personalized stories using a variety of colorful and vibrant Illustrations that ignite creativity.
 Story Bird and Story Jumper are two great websites that allow students to bring creative writing into the 21st century with technology.